groff_diff(7) — Linux manual page

 glyph names.

-of an output line if a break occurs.
+line if a break is forced.

 Restricted requests